 - Keep 2½ tbsp of the bacon fat and add the chopped onion to the pan, and cook over medium heat until they are soft and translucent.

-- Add the wine vinegar, water, mustard, sugar, salt and fresh ground pepper.
+- Add the wine vinegar, water, mustard, sugar, chives, salt and fresh ground pepper to the onions.
 Whisk the ingredients together.
 Simmer for 4 to 5 minutes, until mixture is reduced to about ⅔ cup.

-- Crumble in half of the bacon.
+- Crumble in half of the bacon along with the cooked potatoes.
 Try to separate the slices so that dressing gets on each piece of potato.
-Mix in the bacon. sweet pickle, and chopped green onion.
-Crumble the remaining bacon over the top, and serve warm.
+Mix in the sweet pickle, and chopped green onion.
+Crumble the remaining bacon over the top, garnish with some fresh parsley, and serve warm.
 DELICIOUS!